Doing the Wilderness Trail independently - organisation

 From Heimbach you can have yourself picked up by the Trail Express at 15:45 every day.
 It will take you back to the starting point of your hike in Monschau-Höfen or Einruhr.
 Please note: this is a dial-a-bus service!
-You must inform Monschauer Land Touristik (tel: +49-2473 93770) at least one working day in advance if you wish to use the service, saying where you wish to go.
+You must inform Monschauer Land Touristik (tel: +49-2473 937717) at least one working day (Monday to Friday) in advance if you wish to use the service.

 Departure: 14:51 at the latest with the Rurtal regional railway from Nideggen-Zerkall station, and 15:45 with the Trail Express from Heimbach (National Park Gate at the station)

 Arrival: approx. 16:45 in Höfen (National Park Gate); if going via Einruhr, arrival at approx. 17:10